3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

 \subsection{Representation Evaluation}

-\paragraph{Evaluation Protocol.} We first evaluate different designs of 3D representations in the context of 3D generative modeling.
+\textbf{Evaluation Protocol.} We first evaluate different designs of 3D representations in the context of 3D generative modeling.
 Our evaluation principles focus on two aspects: \textbf{1)} runtime from GLB mesh to the representation, and \textbf{2)} approximation error for shape, texture, and material given a fixed computational budget.
-Given 30 GLB meshes randomly sampled from our training dataset, we take the average fitting time till convergence as runtime, which is measured as the wall time on an A100 GPU.
-For geometry quality, we evaluate the Chamfer Distance (CD) between the ground truth mesh and extracted mesh after the fitting and the Peak Signal-to-Noise Ratio (PSNR) of SDF values of 500k points sampled near the shape surface.
-For appearance quality, we evaluate the PSNR of RGB (albedo) and materials values of 500k points sampled near the surface.
+Given 30 GLB meshes randomly sampled from our training dataset, we take the average fitting time till convergence as runtime measured on an A100 GPU.
+For geometry quality, we evaluate the Chamfer Distance (CD) and the Peak Signal-to-Noise Ratio (PSNR) of SDF values between ground truth meshes and fittings.
+For appearance quality, we evaluate the PSNR of albedo and materials values.
+All metrics are computed on a set of 500k points sampled near the shape surface.

-\paragraph{Baselines.} Given our final hyperparameters of \representationname, where $N=2048, a=8$, we fix the number of parameters of all representations to $2048\times8^3 \approx 1.05\mathrm{M}$ for comparisons.
-We compare four alternative representations: \textbf{1) MLP}: a pure Multi-Layer Perceptron with 3 layers and 1024 hidden dimensions; \textbf{2) MLP w/ PE}: the MLP baseline with Positional Encoding (PE)~\citep{mildenhall2020nerf} to the input coordinates; \textbf{3) Triplane}~\citep{eg3d}: three orthogonal 2D planes with a resolution of $128\times128$ and 16 channels, followed by a two-layer MLP decoder with 512 hidden dimensions. \textbf{4) Dense Voxels}: a dense 3D voxel with a resolution of $100\times100\times100$.
-All methods are trained with the same objectives (Eq.~\ref{eq:fit-loss}) and points sampling strategy (Sec.~\ref{sec:primx-hyper}) as ours.
+\textbf{Baselines.} Given our final hyperparameters of \representationname, where $N=2048, a=8$, we fix the number of parameters of all representations to $2048\times8^3 \approx 1.05\mathrm{M}$ for comparisons.
+We compare four alternative representations: \textbf{1) MLP}: a pure Multi-Layer Perceptron with 3 layers and 1024 hidden dimensions; \textbf{2) MLP w/ PE}: the MLP baseline with Positional Encoding (PE)~\citep{mildenhall2020nerf} to the input coordinates; \textbf{3) Triplane}~\citep{eg3d}: three orthogonal 2D planes with a resolution of $128\times128$ and 16 channels, followed by a two-layer MLP decoder with 512 hidden dimensions. \textbf{4) Dense Voxels}: a dense 3D voxel with a resolution of $100\times100\times100$. \textbf{5) Sparse Points}: 2048 latent points followed by a three-layer MLP as the decoder.
+All methods are trained with the same objective (Eq.~\ref{eq:fit-loss}) and points sampling strategy as ours.